-ci Cipher Block Chaining (CBC) Mode
+c) Cipher Block Chaining (CBC) Mode

 CBC is the most commonly used mode of operation for a block cipher.
-Prior to experiment of the cipher must then be XOR-ed with the prior block of ciphertext.
-After experiment the output of the cipher must then be XOR-ed with the previous ciphertext recover the original plaintext.
-The first block of plaintext is XOR-ed with an entilization vector (IV), which is usually a block of random bits transmitted in the cere CBC is more secure than ECB because it effectively scrambles the plaintext prior each encryption step.
+Prior to encryption, each block of plaintext is XOR-ed with the prior block of ciphertext.
+After decryption, the output of the cipher must then be XOR-ed with the previous ciphertext to recover the original plaintext.
+The first block of plaintext is XOR-ed with an initialization vector (IV), which is usually a block of random bits transmitted in the clear.
+CBC is more secure than ECB because it effectively scrambles the plaintext prior to each encryption step.
 Since the ciphertext is constantly changing, two identical blocks of plaintext will encrypt to two different blocks of ciphertext.
 The disadvantage of CBC is that the encryption of a data block becomes dependent on all the blocks prior to it.
 A lost block of data will also prevent decoding of the next block of data.
 CBC can be used to convert a block cipher into a hash algorithm.
 To do this, CBC is run repeatedly on the input data, and all the ciphertext is discarded except for the last block, which will depend on all the data blocks in the message.
 This last block becomes the output of the hash function, discussed latter.